Potty Training

 What does a day of potty training actually look like?
 The answer lies in predictable routines — structured enough to create learning opportunities, yet flexible enough to let your child develop real body awareness.

-Why Predictable Routines Matter (But Shouldn't Be Rigid)
+Why Predictable Routines Matter

 Toilet training requires children to recognize internal body signals — a skill called interoception.
-Predictable routines create repeated opportunities for this learning.

 What Schedules Help With

-• Builds predictability — Children learn to expect potty time without nagging
+• Builds predictability — Children learn to expect potty time

 When Schedules Backfire

-• Rigid schedules prevent growth — The goal is body awareness, not schedule compliance
+• Rigid schedules prevent growth

-The key insight: Routines create the learning opportunities, but the ultimate goal is to fade toward child-initiated toileting.
+Key insight: Routines create the learning opportunities, but the ultimate goal is to fade toward child-initiated toileting.
 The best schedules are designed to eventually become unnecessary.

 Key Potty Moments in a Day

-Major children's hospitals and the AAP converge on the same strategic timing windows.
 Each corresponds to physiological patterns or practical prevention.

 After Waking